tomtom-international/commisery-action/docs/configuration.md

 # Configuration

-You can configure `commisery-action` using a YAML-based configuration file, i.e.
+You can configure `commisery-action` using a YAML-based configuration file:

 ```yaml
 max-subject-length: 120